YHZ-EPIC/Parallel_Sorting_Algorithms/README.md

 ![Alt text](./Demo/image-5.png)

 2)	Serial

 --> At N = 800 , NxN = 800 x 800 = 640000

 ![Alt text](./Demo/image-6.png)

-Conclusion:
+## Conclusion

 	Sometimes sequential algorithm performs better because of small input data set.
 	In such case using MPI causes overhead and loses its purpose.
 	In situations where MPI is ideal to use then sequential algorithms don’t even come close to the performance of MPI.

-Thank You 

 </font>